tcouch/rsd-talks/technical/continuous.md

 Jenkins will automatically test *each pull request*.

-When the tests pass, the branch can be merged to the master branch, and the deployment triggered.
-(This can be manual after a code review, or automatic if tests pass.)
+When the tests pass, the branch can be safely merged to the master branch, and the deployment triggered.

+(This can be manual after a code review, or *automatic if tests pass*.)

 Local Puppet Development
 ========================